 ‘X-Stacy’ was X-ceptional.

 ‘X-Stacy’, the play many drama students’ study in high school, yet is so rarely performed outside of a school setting, truly is a poignant play.
-Written by Margery Forde and originally performed at, and commissioned by La Boite Theatre Company, producers Mira Ball Productions and Trent Sellars Creative have created a phenomenal rendition of this play.
+Written by Margery Forde and originally performed at, and commissioned by La Boite Theatre Company, producers Mira Ball Productions and Trent Sellars have created a phenomenal rendition of this play.

 ‘X-Stacy’ follows the story of seventeen-year-old Stacy and her turbulent relationship with family and drugs, particularly ecstasy.
 The play explores the events leading up to her unfortunate overdose, as well as the fallout nine-months later, with scenes moving between the two times.

 The team should be highly commended for the work they have done bringing this play to the Ron Hurley stage.
 Their simple yet effective set, strong cast, stylistic scene changes and incredible sound design all launched the audience into the world of the play.